-The Bank implemented new dealing counterparties credit rules on the December 1, 2012 that included the update of all existing credit lines in line with the new adapted "Internal Credit Rating" (ICR) model which is based on the three main credit rating agencies Standard & Poor's (S&P), Moody's, and Fitch Group risk evaluation.
+The Bank implemented new dealing counterparties credit rules on the December 1, 2012 that included the update of all existing credit lines in line with the adapted "Internal Credit Rating" (ICR) model which is based on the three main credit rating agencies Standard & Poor's (S&P) and Moody's, risk evaluation.

-The ICR equal to or lower than the lowest credit ratings of S&P, Moody's and Fitch.
+The ICR equal to or lower than the lowest credit ratings of S&P and Moody's.
 ICR is assigned to each counterparty on "entity" basis and in principle the aggregate credit lines of the counterparty cannot exceed the Credit Limit Corresponding to ICR.
-For specific business need the Bank may require ad-hoc extension of credit lines from the maximum limit derived from the ICR model.
+For specific business need the Bank may require adhoc extension of credit lines from the maximum limit derived from the ICR model.